Rosa-Kang/flymango/README.md

 - Authentication & Login with JWT (Json Web Token)
 - Creating Realtime Web App with CRUD function
 - App with Redux Framework with React Hooks
+- Server side used a middleware such as 'controller' to handle all the logics related to the routes.

 <!--USE TECH-->